Two firefighters dead after Schuylkill County fire

-WEST PENN TOWNSHIP, SCHUYLKILL COUNTY (WBRE/WYOU) — Officials say three people are now dead as a result of a Schuylkill County fire, two firefighters are among those deceased.
+WEST PENN TOWNSHIP, Pa.
+(WBRE/WYOU) — Officials say three people are now dead as a result of a Schuylkill County fire, and two firefighters are among those deceased.

 Around 4 p.m.
 Wednesday afternoon, dozens of fire companies were called to the scene of a fire in the 1100 block of Clamtown Road in West Penn Township.